 The Insights Operator periodically gathers configuration and component failure status and, by default, reports that data every two hours to Red Hat.
 This information enables Red Hat to assess configuration and deeper failure data than is reported through Telemetry.

-Users of OKD can display the report of each cluster in OpenShift Cluster Manager.
+Users of OKD can display the report of each cluster in the Insights Advisor service on Red Hat Hybrid Cloud Console.
 If any issues have been identified, Insights provides further details and, if available, steps on how to solve a problem.

 The Insights Operator does not collect identifying information, such as user names, passwords, or certificates.
 See Red Hat Insights Data & Application Security for information about Red Hat Insights data collection and controls.